By Tom Dixon

 Tom Dixon BLOCK forms an infinitely extendable living system where additional functions or reconfigurations are enabled as the owner’s needs change.
 Whether it be additional kitchen unit, an extra bathroom or roof terrace with exposed connections as part of the design aesthetic, the extension of the design is a real possibility allowing the scheme to grow and develop with the occupier.

-The self-taught British lighting, furniture and accessories designer whose work has been acquired by museums across the globe including the Victoria and Albert Museum, Museum of Modern Art New York and Centre Georges Pompidou, Paris.
+Tom Dixon the self-taught British lighting, furniture and accessories designer whose work has been acquired by museums across the globe including the Victoria and Albert Museum, Museum of Modern Art New York and Centre Georges Pompidou, Paris.